 E2 – Understand the environmental impact of renewable technologies.

-E3 – Know how to analyse and adopt appropriate measures for the correct connection to the electrical grid of distributed generators of renewable energy sources.
+E3 – Know how to analyze and adopt appropriate measures for the correct connection to the electrical grid of distributed generators from renewable energy sources.

 E5 – Understand the technological innovations produced in the field of conventional energy sources.